pensive612/Adamin-Clone/README.md

 # Adamin Clone

-A really easy way to clone elements for quick mocking.
+A simple cloning plugin for rapid prototyping of mocks.

 Instead of creating 25 ```<li>``` elements in a ```<ul>```, I do this: